BoldAxis0/sids-website/README.md

-  # Minimalist Portfolio Website

-  This is a code bundle for Minimalist Portfolio Website.
-The original project is available at https://www.figma.com/design/tKRrnn9GJWT2Yd8cnEslpD/Minimalist-Portfolio-Website.
+  This is the source code for my personal portfolio site.
+Built with React and Typescript

-  ## Running the code
+  ## Execution

   Run `npm i` to install the dependencies.